 Lecture Titles

-- Writings in Time of War
+- 1. Writings in Time of War

-- The Material Universe and Embodiment
+- 2. The Material Universe and Embodiment

-- The Eucharist and the Cosmos
+- 3. The Eucharist and the Cosmos

-- Mysticism and Spirituality
+- 4. Mysticism and Spirituality

-- The Mystery of Evil and Suffering
+- 5. The Mystery of Evil and Suffering

-- Personality and Sexuality
+- 6. Personality and Sexuality

-- The Problem of Energy
+- 7. The Problem of Energy

-- The Human Phenomenon
+- 8. The Human Phenomenon

-- A Spirituality of Hope
+- 9. A Spirituality of Hope

-- A Vision Reviewed
+- 10. A Vision Reviewed

 - 11. Treading Metaphysical Ground

 - 12. Christology Reconsidered

 Teilhard de Chardin's Cosmic Christology and Christian Cosmology

 12 Lectures (25 minutes/lecture) + electronic study guide

-SAVE \$150

 4-DVD Set \$209.95 SALE \$59.95

-5-CD Set \$119.95 SALE \$35.95
+5-CD Set \$75.95 SALE \$35.95

 + \$8.95 Shipping & Handling 100% Satisfaction Guarantee

 Coupon Code: A2143

 Now You Know Media's mission is to bring you the best Catholic professors and retreat leaders in the world.
 Carefully selected for their scholarship, faithful insight, and teaching excellence, our speakers will touch your heart and engage your intellect.
 Visit our website, www.NowYouKnowMedia.com, to browse our growing catalog of over 250 courses and retreats available in CD, DVD, and MP3 formats.

 This course is distinct from, and perfectly complements, Fr.
 Goergen's previous program, A Retreat with Teilhard de Chardin.

-WASHINGTON FRONT

-Politics

 Georgetown Steps Up

-√he United States is looking for leadership.
+The United States is looking for leadership.
 Donald J. Trump was finally forced to admit that President Obama was born in this country and is a legitimate commander in chief.
 Hillary Clinton regrets calling "half" of Mr. Trump's supporters "racist, sexist, homophobic, xenophobic, Islamophobic," now suggesting that fewer are "deplorable" and "irredeemable."
 Mr. Trump makes deplorable racist, sexist, xenophobic and Islamophobic comments, but it is unwise to assign the sins of a candidate to Americans you hope to lead.
 These depressing developments reveal character and judgment to consider along with crucial differences in temperament, experience, knowledge and policies.

 In searching for leadership, I have found it not on the campaign trail but, ironically, one floor away from my office at Georgetown University.
 I had known that Jesuits owned slaves in Maryland, but that realization went from a footnote to a headline when I read last April on the front page of The New York Times:

 The human cargo was loaded on ships at a bustling wharf in the nation's capital, destined for the plantations of the Deep South.
-Some slaves pleaded for rosaries as they were rounded up....
+Some slaves pleaded for rosaries as they were rounded up.....
 But no one was spared: not the 2-month-old baby and her mother, not the field hands, not the shoemaker and not Cornelius Hawkins, who was about 13 years old....

-JOHN CARR is director of the Initiative on Catholic Social Thought and Public Life at Georgetown University in Washington, D.C.
 [T]his was no ordinary slave sale.
 The enslaved African-Americans had belonged to the nation's most prominent Jesuit priests.
 And they were sold, along with scores of others, to help secure the future of the premier Catholic institution of higher learning at the time, known today as Georgetown University.

 This was personal.
 Slavery was no

+Our nation

+desperately

+needs

+moral

+leadership.

 longer a vague national shame but involved 272 particular human beings sold at a particular time for a particular purpose.
 We now know they were sold by the Jesuits to help meet financial needs of the institution I am a part of today.
 This is a powerful and personal example of "white privilege."
 America has covered Georgetown's response.